 Account compromise

-Account compromise is a critical cybersecurity incident where an unauthorized party gains control over a legitimate user's digital account and its associated resources.
-This threat typically occurs through sophisticated attack methods including phishing campaigns, brute-force attacks, credential stuffing using stolen login data, malware designed to harvest credentials, or exploitation of authentication vulnerabilities.
-Once an account is compromised, attackers can impersonate the legitimate user to access sensitive information, financial systems, or privileged network resources.
+Account compromise is a cybersecurity incident in which an unauthorized party gains control over a legitimate user's digital account and its associated resources.
+This type of breach typically results from successful phishing campaigns, credential stuffing or brute-force attacks, malware designed to harvest login credentials, or the exploitation of authentication vulnerabilities.
+Once compromised, threat actors can impersonate the legitimate user to access sensitive data, financial systems, or privileged network resources.